Situation: We wanted to visit Africa independently so we could skip the expense, crowds and early morning wake-up calls of group safaris.

 Major roads are paved and well-maintained.
 Secondary roads, including the roads in Etosha National Park, are gravel so you may want to consider renting a 4×4.

-Many independent visitors to Namibia make their arrangements through an established tour company such as ATI Africa.
-The tour companies generally don’t cost more than if you book independently and will give you a cell phone in case of any problems.
+Many independent visitors to Namibia make their arrangements through an established tour company.
+They generally don’t cost more than if you book independently and will give you a cell phone to contact them in case of any problems.

 We made our own reservations.
 Lodging options are plentiful and of high quality, available in all price ranges.
 We stayed in guesthouses, desert lodges and even one “luxury tented camp.”
 Prices ranged from $80/night for a B&B to $220/night including breakfast & dinner (which is recommended in remote locations.)
 Most lodges offer guided game drives at an additional cost.